shitfuckery/usb_stick/README.md

    *  A sha256sum hash of the disk image [usb_drive_disk_image-release-1.0.0.img.sha256sum](https://drive.google.com/file/d/182Cu5W91JWGJH73YXS_yLrzWFMi0QKWd/view?usp=sharing)
    *  A GPG signature of the sha256sum file using code(at)shitfuckery.ca's GPG key [usb_drive_disk_image-release-1.0.0.img.sha256sum.sig](https://drive.google.com/file/d/1YRoclFLjd-Kt-hsfE91CHGarpzcexH8E/view?usp=sharing)

-Use Rufus (Windows) or dd (MacOS and Linux) to write the disk image to a USB stick that is at least 16GB in size (larger is better).
+Use Rufus (Windows) or dd (MacOS and Linux) to write the disk image to a USB stick that is at least 16GB in size (larger is much better).
 Do not just copy the disk image file to the USB stick.
 (If that last bit doesn't make sense please use the longer instructions.)

 Boot your computer from the USB stick using 'setup' as the password whenever asked and follow the instructions in the terminal window that opens automatically to complete the set-up.
 Enjoy!